H. K. Narasimha Murthy: Life and career

-Sri Narasimha Murthy's acumen was shaped by his training in the revered Parur school of violin.
-He had the good fortune of learning under Sri Parur Sundaram Iyer, and later from his illustrious sons M. S. Anantharaman and the legendary Sri M. S. Gopalakrishnan.
-He also came under the influence of many great musicians of the day, during his education at the Central College of Music, Madras, from where he obtained the degree of Sangeetha Vidwan.
+Sri Narasimha Murthy's acumen was shaped by his training in the Parur school of violin.
+He learned under Sri Parur Sundaram Iyer, and later from his sons M. S. Anantharaman and Sri M. S. Gopalakrishnan.
+He also came under the influence of many musicians of the day, during his education at the Central College of Music, Madras, from where he obtained the degree of Sangeetha Vidwan.

 Sri Narasimha Murthy's abilities were recognized early.
 He won the first prize at the prestigious All India Radio competition, nearly forty years ago.
 He has since served the organization with great distinction, having been employed as Staff Artiste at AIR, Mysore for several years, earning its ‘A-Top’ grade.

-Sri Murthy has, throughout his career, enriched music concerts with his violin accompaniment.
-His playing technique is marked by great dexterity and unfailing support born out of deep understanding of the main musician.
-He is a veritable bridge between the past and present generations of musicians and music-lovers, having accompanied a long list of unforgettable stalwarts of yesteryear, including Sri Maharajapuram Viswanatha Iyer, Sri Chembai Vaidyanatha Bhagavathar, Sri Semmangudi Srinivasa Iyer, Smt.D.K.Pattamal, Sri D. K. Jayaraman, and many of the living legends such as Dr.M.
+Sri Narasimha Murthy has worked with a number of musicians of earlier generations, including Sri Maharajapuram Viswanatha Iyer, Sri Chembai Vaidyanatha Bhagavathar, Sri Semmangudi Srinivasa Iyer, Smt.D.K.Pattamal, Sri D. K. Jayaraman, and many of the living legends such as Dr.M.
 Balamuralikrishna, Sri K.J.Yesudas, Sri T.V.Shankaranarayan, Sri T. N. Seshagopalan, Sri K.S.Gopalakrishnan and the Bombay Sisters, Smt.Saroja and Smt.
 Lalitha.
 He has also won many fans abroad, beginning with his debut visit to the USA about thirty years ago, accompanying the Bombay Sisters.